 What Expenses Are Covered by an Injury Claim?

 Brain injuries can be incredibly costly for a sufferer.
-The expenses suffered as a result of an injury are commonly referred to as damages.
+The expenses incurred as a result of an injury are commonly referred to as damages.
 Damages include the economic impact of an injury, such as medical bills, property damages and lost income due to time missed at work or reduced earning capacity.
 Damages also include other consequences of an injury, such as pain, suffering and diminished quality of life.
-While these damages are more difficult to quantify, an experienced brain injury attorney in Kentucky will know how much to seek in non-economic damages.
+While these damages are more difficult to quantify, an experienced brain injury attorney in Pikeville will know how much to seek in non-economic damages.

 Who Can Be Sued for a Brain Injury?

 The person who was at fault for a brain injury will generally be the party named as the defendant in an injury claim.
 In some situations, this is obvious.
 For example, a driver who falls asleep at the wheel and strikes another vehicle will be liable for the damage they have caused.
 In other cases, multiple parties might be responsible for someone’s injury, in which case several people might be named as defendants.
+If you have additional questions about the parties that can be sued in your case, brain injury attorney Billy Johnson would be glad to discuss this in greater detail.
+Give him a call at (606) 437-4488.
+He would be glad to hear from you.

 What Does Negligence Mean?